Department of Anthropology

-Use the on-line syllabus for the latest web links and reading assignments.
+Use the on-line syllabus for the latest web links to the posted reading assignments.

 Instructor: Donny L. Hamilton

-Historical archaeology has been defined in a number of ways.
+COURSE DESCRIPTION: Historical archaeology has been defined in a number of ways.
 Perhaps the simplest definition is the one that holds that "Historical archaeology is the study of the remains from any historic period."
-A historic period is any period in which the cultures in question have a documentary record and in which writing has a full impact both on the culture being studied and in the scholarship of the investigation.
-As applied and defined in this course, historical archaeology is the study of European Cultures (generally Western European) and their spread into the New World from post-1500 to the recent past.
+A historic period being any period in which the cultures in question have a documentary record and that writing has a full impact both on the culture being studied and in the scholarship of the investigation.
+As applied and defined in this course, historical archaeology is the study of European Cultures (generally Western European) and their spread into the New World and across the Globe from post-1500 to the recent past.
 However, the spread of Asian and African cultures into the New World are also included.
-In historical archaeological research, written documentation usually contributes as much to the research as the archaeological excavations and material culture.
-In fact, historical archaeology is an intimate marriage of archaeology, material culture, and documents.
+In historical archaeology research, written documentation usually contribute as much to the research as the archaeological excavations and material culture.
+In fact, historical archaeology is an intimate marriage of archaeology and documents.
 A range of cultures, time periods and material culture are represented.
-The intent is to present to the students in the class an overview of the subject through lectures, films, slides, covering a selection of historic sites that represent the types of research being conducted in historical archaeology.
-As much as possible, the subject of historical archaeology will be presented by using examples from recent research.
-Accordingly, the internet will be used extensively for topical examples to exemplify historical archaeology research.
+The intent is present to the students in the class an overview of the subject through lectures, films, slides, covering a selection of historic sites that represent the types of research being conducted in historical archaeology.
+As much as possible, the subject of historical archaeology will be presented by using examples from on-going research.
+Accordingly, the Internet will be used extensively for topical examples to exemplify on-going archaeological research.
 If you do not have a personal computer, then you can access the web pages at the library computer center.

 Historical Archaeology: A Guide to Substantive and Theoretical Contributions, ed. by Robert L. Schuyler